 Samsung Electro-Mechanics stipulates in its “Partner CSR Compliance Agreement” that it may prohibit the usage of uncertified minerals that were obtained in conflict regions (Congo, Rwanda, Burundi, Angola, Uganda, Tanzania, Zambia, Sudan, Central African Republic, etc.) or minerals obtained in global high-risk regions, such as Tantalum (Ta), Tin (Sn), Tungsten (W), Gold(Au), Cobalt(Co), and Mica, and expand such policy to its sub-contracting partners.

 Usage Status and Usage Review

 Based on its Unethically Mined Responsible Minerals Non-Usage Policy, Samsung Electro-Mechanics continues to encourage RMAP certification for smelters that are not RMAP certified and conduct activities to verify the origin of minerals.
-In addition, by conducting on-site inspections of its partners, it checks partners that use 3TG and Cobalt, which are responsible minerals, with regards to their responsible minerals policies, management organization systems, and responsible minerals information management systems for any weaknesses and supports improvement in such areas.
+In addition, by conducting on-site inspections of its partners, it checks partners that use 3TG, Cobalt and Mica, which are responsible minerals, with regards to their responsible minerals policies, management organization systems, and responsible minerals information management systems for any weaknesses and supports improvement in such areas.

 Grow Together Program

 Samsung Electro-Mechanics reinforces its strategic partnership with business partners through the establishment of a mutually horizontal cooperation network based on mutual trust.
 A variety of win-win growth programs are available for their sustainable growth, while numerous efforts are poured in to spread the culture of win-win growth.